-In this challenge you wil create all your discussion questions for your online course and create clear guidelines and expectations for the discussions.
+In this challenge you will begin to create discussion questions for your online course with create clear guidelines and expectations.
 You will also plan how you will be an active facilitator during the discussions.

 When people hear about distance education, they sometimes fear that students will be missing a great deal of interaction, communication, and participation.
 This is a misconception that needs to be addressed so that people will begin to appreciate the advantages of distance education and what it has to offer.
 Students can communicate and interact in distance education, just as they do in traditional face-to-face classes.
 At times, there is more interaction that takes place in online discussions than in traditional classrooms.

 Asynchronous discussions are discussions that students can take part in at any time.
 They give the students more time to think about the topic being studied and to research more about it.
 They can respond to posts made on the forum after they have had time to think about the topic and read what others have already contributed to the discussion.
 Students are able to log into their classes to view the questions and remarks made by other students and the instructor before making their own contribution.

 Another advantage to having asynchronous discussions is the fact that the discussions give the students more information and have a more meaningful analysis.
 It is easy for students to turn to outside resources to get more information about the topic being discussed and to be able to support their argument with scholarly work.
 Research has found that students did the extra research before making a comment because they did not want to sound unintelligent in front of their colleagues, and they felt that they did not have enough background knowledge in the subject matter.
 This leads to a development of critical thinking.